pekrau/jsondocdb/README.md

 the given value in the named index.

 Raises:
+- `ValueError`: The value cannot be None, since not in the index.
 - `KeyError`: If there is no such index.

 ### `db.range(indexname, low, high, limit=None, offset=None)`